hilton/hilton.github.com/blog/_posts/2014-07-17-constrained-oop-types.md

 ---
 title: Object-oriented programming with constrained types
-description: What if you had to define types for all values? #programming
+description: What if you had to define types for all values?
+tags: programming
 layout: hh
 ---